dalong0514/selfstudy/003Paper/2024054Thats-Interesting.md

 structure indirectly by studying those interesting propositions which deny it.
 Moreover, we can gain understanding of the variations in this conventional structure also indirectly by studying those propositions which interest individuals at some social locations but do not interest individuals at other social locations.
 Regardless of the truth of a proposition, then, the mere fact that someone finds it interesting indicates that there is much we can learn from it.

-5. Implications of interesting propositions for further research
+#### 5. Implications of interesting propositions for further research

 The common critique of most contemporary social and especially sociological research is that it is dull, that it says what everybody knows or what nobody cares about.
 It is this defect in the way the social sciences are generally practised today—perhaps more than any other single reason—which is responsible for the relatively low status of their disciplines, for the relatively low ability they have to attract superior students, for the relatively low enthusiasm they arouse in the public and even in their own practitioners.
 In order to discover the cause of their present lethargy and to propose a cure I will try to bring out the implications for social and especially sociological research of the foregoing discussion of what makes a theoretical proposition interesting.
 Hopefully, once social scientists become more aware of the deficiency of their disciplines, they will be inspired to transform old procedures which have made them vapid into new procedures which will make them vital.

 We have seen that the criterion which distinguishes an interesting proposition from a non-interesting proposition is that the former, unlike the latter, denies a specific assumption of its audience.
 Analysis of all books and articles which have left their mark on the social sciences will show, I believe, that they satisfy this criterion in the various ways enumerated in The Index of the Interesting.
 If this is the case, then, the present languor of the social sciences is due directly to the fact that social scientists do not attempt to satisfy this criterion in their own research consistently.
 What success their own research has in interesting others comes only from the fact that they satisfy this criterion inadvertently.
 Those social scientists who are considered the most interesting today are those who actually apply this criterion to their own research intuitively.
 The point of this paper, however, is to show that the social sciences as a whole could be much improved if all students of social life were taught to evaluate their own research according to this criterion consciously.

 Glaser and Strauss (1967) have astutely observed that the anaemic state of modern sociology in particular stems largely from the fact that most courses and textbooks on 'Sociological Methods' pay too much attention to the

-That's Interesting!

 confirmation of theories and not enough attention to the generation of theories.
 But Glaser and Strauss have not specified the remedy for this deficiency precisely enough.
 What is needed is not more social theories, but more interesting social theories.
 The student of social life needs to know not merely how to generate a theory from a body of data, he needs to know how to generate a theory from a body of data which will be found interesting.